mtvbrianking/laravel-artisan-gui/readme.md

 );
 ```

 After registering the components, make sure to run `npm run dev` to recompile your assets.
-Once you have recompiled your assets, you may drop the components into one of your application's templates to get started creating clients and personal access tokens:
+Once you have recompiled your assets, you may drop the components into one of your application's templates to get started.

 ```html
 <artisan-gui-commander/>